Chris Dixon (American football): New Orleans VooDoo

 On May 30, 2013, Dixon was assigned to the New Orleans VooDoo.
 In Dixon's first game action with the VooDoo, he replaced starter Kurt Rocco, who was struggling against the San Antonio Talons' pass-rush.
-Dixon was able to evade defenders, running for 66-yards and did not get sacked once.
-Dixon took over trailing 21–6, and led the VooDoo to a 56–53 loss, after he was tripped up as he was attempting to make a pass on the final play of the game.
+Dixon could evade defenders, running for 66 yards, and did not get sacked once.
+Dixon took over trailing 21–6 and led the VooDoo to a 56–53 loss after he was tripped up as he was attempting to make a pass on the final play of the game.
 Dixon's playing style caught the attention of many in the league.
 Dixon is one of the few players to ever play arena football out of the shotgun.
 Dixon's play helped the VooDoo fight to get back into the playoff picture for 2013.

-Return to Sioux Falls
+Sioux Falls Storm (second stint)

 On January 6, 2014, it was announced that Dixon would be returning to the Storm, citing his desire to graduate from Augustana College and be close to his family as his reasons for return.
 After the 2014 season, Dixon announced his retirement as a player.